gerardnico/bash-lib/docs/lib/bashlib-array.md

 ### array::join

-How to join an array
+Join an array with a separator

 #### Example